-The sheer physical diversity of France would be hard to exhaust in a lifetime of holidays in France and still not come close to exhausting its riches.
+You could spend a lifetime of holidays in France and still not come close to exhausting its riches.
 Landscapes range from the fretted coasts of Brittany and the limestone hills of Provence to the canyons of the Pyrenees and the half-moon bays of Corsica, and from the lushly wooded valleys of the Dordogne and the gentle meadows of the Loire valley to the glaciated peaks of the Alps.
 Each region looks and feels different, has its own style of architecture, its own characteristic food and often its own dialect.
 Though the French word pays is the term for a whole country, people frequently refer to their own region as mon pays – my country – and this strong sense of regional identity has persisted despite centuries of centralizing governments, from Louis XIV to de Gaulle.